clebarge/Office365/README.md

 # Office365
-Scripts and Utilities for Managing Office 365.
+Powershell Scripts and Utilities for Managing Office 365.